-Because sunlight is abundant and inexhaustible, solar energy is a valuable renewable energy source that, when used in place of traditional fossil fuels, can help reduce greenhouse gas emissions as well as stimulate the economy.
+Solar energy is a valuable renewable energy source that can help reduce greenhouse gas emissions as well as stimulate the economy.

-By investing in a solar system, you can harness the sun’s energy to help power your home and may even be able to sell excess energy back to the grid.
-Solar is not an option for everyone, but if you own a home it’s easy and risk-free to determine if solar can be an environmentally friendly and cost-effective solution for your energy needs.
+By investing in a solar system, you can harness the sun’s energy to help power your home and sell excess energy back to the grid through our Renewable Rewards plan.
+Solar is not an option for everyone, but if you own a home, you can request a risk-free solar assessment.

 - 100% Pollution-Free—solar is one of the cleanest sources of energy because it does not emit any pollution when it is produced or consumed.
 Using solar energy can help avoid carbon dioxide (CO2) emissions associated with conventional fossil fuel electricity generation.